joelflaig/Nexus-DSA/README.md

-This is a objectoriented implementation of data structures and algorithms in Mojo.
+This is a objectoriented implementation of Datastructures and Algorithms in Mojo.
 🔥( [https://www.modular.com/max/mojo](https://www.modular.com/max/mojo) )🔥